ThatGuyJamal/gencord-exmaple/README.md

 > However, if something pertaining to this example bot, feel free to make a issue or pull request.
 Thanks.

-# New to Discord Bot making?

-More coming on this section soon.

-# Want to add the bot to your server?
+## Want to add the bot to your server?

 Click [here](https://discord.com/api/oauth2/authorize?client_id=816050426747027527&permissions=2147552256&scope=bot) to add the bot.
 As of now it only needs minimum permissions to work.

+## New to Discord Bot making?

+More coming on this section soon.